 For visitors to Monteverde, life here can be a joy as well as a challenge.
 If you arrive well prepared, both mentally and physically, you will gain the most from your Monteverde experience.
-First, the road up to Monteverde from the Pan-American Highway is paved for only 16km of the 32km, the rest to be paved in the next few years.
-In town, there are only 2km of paved road, with few sidewalks, so be prepared to walk on stony dirt roads and trails.
+First, the road up to Monteverde from the Pan-American Highway is now paved.
+In town, there is only a paved road, with few sidewalks, the secondary roads are not paved, there may be mud and dust so be prepared to walk on stony dirt roads and trails.
 The roads are shared by people, vehicles, and horses.
 During the dry season vehicles can kick up dust; during the rainy season be prepared to be splashed by mud.

 There are three seasons in Monteverde.
 The dry season, from mid-January to mid-May, is characterized by sunny days with the possibility of wind and mist.
 The rainy season, from May to October, can be very wet and muddy, especially in the afternoons, while the mornings are generally clear and sunny.
 The transition season (November to February) is marked by strong winds, light rains, and mist.
 Nights can feel very cool (due to high humidity) and the daytime temperature is moderate all year round.
-If you are coming in the rainy season, be sure to bring wet weather gear (water-proof jackets and pants, umbrellas, and if you can, rubber boots).
+If you are coming in the rainy season, be sure to bring wet weather gear (waterproof jackets and pants, umbrellas, and if you can, rubber boots).
 Rubber boots are a common item and are available for purchase in Santa Elena.
 Flip-flops or slippers are often worn indoors, as most people do not wear their shoes inside their homes due to the mud or dust.
 During the rainy season it is hard to dry clothes, and things tend to mold quickly.
 Bring cases and covers for valuable equipment such as cameras and computers.
 Clothes that dry quickly such as synthetic fabrics, silk, and wool are better than cotton.
 As you travel down the mountain to other parts of the country, temperatures are very hot and humid, and your clothing needs will be different.

 The great biodiversity of the region includes a wide assortment of insects.
 Fortunately, we do not have swarms of biting insects and most are not harmful.
 However, you may consider bringing a mosquito net to hang over your bed at night.
 You are likely to encounter insects such as moths, beetles, bees, caterpillars, and mosquitoes, as well as non-insect arthropods such as scorpions, ticks, and spiders.
-Unless you are allergic, the bites or stings of these creatures are generally not life-threatening.
-They may be painful or cause irritation for which anti-itch cream or ice is helpful.
-Monteverde ticks are not known to carry diseases; yellow fever, malaria, and dengue have not been contracted to date in Monteverde; there is a low presence of assassin bugs in the zone; and scorpions are not deadly.
+Unless you are allergic, the bites or stings of these creatures are generally not lifethreatening.
+They may be painful or cause irritation, for which anti-itch cream or ice is helpful.
+Monteverde ticks are not known to carry diseases and the scorpions are not deadly.
+Zika, dengue, Chikungunya, yellow fever, and malaria have not been contracted to date in Monteverde.
+There is a low presence of assassin or Chagas bugs.